 Our promise to you

-- No Nasty Surprises.
-We will provide a written quote before we start work.
+No nasty surprises.
+We will provide a written quote before any work starts.

 No legal jargon.
 We will take time to understand your needs and provide clear explanations so you completely understand what’s going on every step of the way.

 Minimise stress.
 We will help you reach the best possible outcome for you and your family with the least possible distress.

-- To treat you as an individual.
-We do not believe in a one size fits all approach and we can work with you to find the solution which is best for you.
+Treat you as an individual.
+We do not believe in a one size fits all approach and we will work with you to find the solution that's right for you.

-- To handle your case with sensitivity.
-Our Divorce Lawyers and legal specialists are experts in divorce and have specialist training to ensure they can help you through the challenges you are facing.
+Handle your case with sensitivity.
+Our Family Solicitors, Lawyers and legal specialists are experts in family law and have specialist training to ensure they can help you through the challenges you are facing.

-- Fair Pricing.
-Our agreed upfront price means you know how much your divorce will cost.
+Fair pricing.
+Our fixed fee packages mean you know how much your legal work will cost.